Software Developers - Five Ways to Find Out Your Worth

 By and large, testing the market by going through a rigorous interviewing and job search process is the best-known way to understand your market worth.
 The offers that come in after you’ve met with a number of companies will be the most accurate indicator of your worth.
 Hiring managers will review your credentials, match them to their requirements and assess your value to them.

 In reality, the market speaks loudest on this subject.
-Discussing your specific situation with a recruiter can give you a good vantage point of market realities, but the most accurate answer will come from a prospective employer in the form of a job offer.
+Discussing your background and expectations with a recruiter can give you a good vantage point of market realities, but the most accurate answer will come from a prospective employer in the form of a job offer.
 The process of determining a fair salary is a subjective one, but ultimately you’re worth what someone is willing to pay you.